airborne-commando/OPSEC-OSINT-Tools/markdown/HUMINT.md

 ### 1. **Open-Ended Questions**
 - Use questions that require more than a yes/no answer.
-- Example: “How did you get interested in that?” or “What was your experience like with…?”
+- Example: “How did you get interested in that?” or “What was your experience with...?”
 - This encourages the other person to share stories and details.

 ### 2. **Mirroring and Paraphrasing**
 - Repeat or rephrase what the person just said.
-- Example: If they mention a hobby, reply: “You said you love hiking—what’s your favorite trail?”
+- Example: If they mention a hobby, reply: “You said you love...?”
 - This shows interest and prompts elaboration.

 ### 3. **Building Rapport**